chrisrowley14/MDT_AutoName/README.md

 # MDT_AutoName
-Small script to automatically name computers deployed via MDT
+Small script to automatically name computers deployed via MDT.

+This is not perfect or classed as secure.